 - Freshly ground black pepper

-Stir the collards, pumpkin seeds, soy sauce, cayenne, nutritional yeast and salt into the rice.
+- Into the rice stir the collards, pumpkin seeds, soy sauce, cayenne, salt and nutritional yeast, if using.
 Grind in a generous amount of black pepper.
 Taste and adjust seasoning if needed.

 - I used organic basmati rice.